ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

     ...whatever...

-    // But here is the 'optimization' that mess up everything.
+    // And here is the 'optimization' that mess up everything.
     // The response is sent to client... res.json({ user: userRecord, company: companyRecord });